• Unit 1

 Two line graphs.
 The first is labeled Positive Slope and shows a line moving, from left to right, from negative x and y to positive x and y.
 The y-intercept and slope are labeled.
 The run and positive rise of the slope are drawn and labeled.
 The second line graph is labeled Negative Slope and shows a line moving, from left to right, from negative x and positive y to positive x and negative y.
 The y-intercept and slope are labeled.
 The run and negative rise of the slope are drawn and labeled.

-Moving the sliders in the example below will show how changing the slope and the y-intercept changes the graph of the line.
+The illustrations below show how changing the slope and the \( y \)-intercept changes the graph of the line.

 Determine which of the following are linear functions: